Introduction: Your options

 Click here to take a look at Neat’s website (or immediately apply to open a business account if you prefer).

 How to open a “traditional” business account in Hong Kong

 Pros: access to a multi-currency account (HKD, USD, EUR, etcetera); integrated with Paypal, Stripe and Braintree; you may be offered credit (depending on the situation).

-Cons: Opening one has become extremely slow and complex (so much so that without using an agency it’s almost a lost cause, at least for small companies); it can cost a lot; customer service is rather slow; you have to be in Hong Kong in order to open the bank account.
+Cons: Opening one has become extremely slow and complex (so much so that without using an agency it’s almost a lost cause, at least for small companies); it can cost a lot; customer service is rather slow; you have to be in Hong Kong to open the bank account.